addyyang/addyyang.github.io/README.md

 + We will use **dimensionality reduction** to prevent overfitting while still considering the impact of eliminating features on the accuracy of our model \[2\].

 #### ML Algorithms/Models (supervised only)
-+ **Gradient-boosted decision trees** are an effective model for flight delay predictors, and are suitable for our project because of their ability to accurately which features contribute most to flight delays \[3\]
-+ In a second approach, we plan to use **hierarchical clustering** to determine the ideal size and number of intervals to accurately predict delays (e.g. 0-10 min delay, or 0-30 min delay?).
++ Our initial approach made use of **linear regression** to attempt to predict the number of minutes a flight will be delayed.
+We chose this because we wanted to attempt a regression task, and thought linear regression would be a good introduction to creating models.
 + Finally, for our binary classification approach, we plan to use **support vector machines** to best divide flights where a delay will and will not likely occur.
++ + **Random forests** are an effective model for flight delay predictors, and are suitable for our project because of their ability to accurately which features contribute most to flight delays \[3\]

 ### Potential Results and Discussion
 ### 3+ Quantitative Metrics